elucian/bee/syntax/keywords.md

 | solve    | Solve one forward case into a trial block
 | resume   | Used in trial block to continue next case after failure
 | halt     | Create unrecoverable error and stop program
-| over     | End driver, library or module file.
+| over     | End driver, library or component file.
 Dot suffix is mandatory.
 | wait     | Suspend execution for a number of seconds

 **Read next:** [Syntax Overview](overview.md)